Subscribers

 Digital signature

 When distributing events to subscribers, we include a digital signature that allows the subscriber to validate the request’s origin.
-To generate this signature, you need to send a shared key between the Events Hub and the subscriber.
+To generate this signature, you need to validate a shared key between the Events Hub and the subscriber.
 To do this, follow these steps:

-If you register a subscriber without sending the shared key, you won’t be able to link it to any topics.
-You can only do this after sending the key, following the steps described above. |
+If you register a subscriber without validating the shared key, you won’t be able to link it to any topics.
+You can only do this after validating the key, following the steps described above.

 Static or dynamic token